-- D. The term "Incident Report" means a report prepared by an employee of the Morongo Reservation Patrol Department or MCRS Security Department. - E. The term "MCRS" means the Morongo Casino Resort Spa. - F. The term "MRP" means the Morongo Reservation Patrol Department. - G. The term "non-member" means any person who is not an enrolled member of the Tribe. - H. The term "Reservation" means all lands within the exterior boundaries of the Morongo Indian Reservation and under the jurisdiction of the Tribe, including but not limited to all tribal trust land and allotted land within the exterior boundaries of the Morongo Indian Reservation. - I. The term "Responsible Tribal Member" means a Tribal Member who invited or enabled a non-member who committed a Violation at a Common Area to enter the Reservation. - J. The term "Suspected Violation" means conduct that may constitute a Violation but that has not yet been held by the Morongo Tribal Court to have constituted a Violation. - K. The term "Tribal Member" means a person who is an enrolled member of the Tribe. - L. The term "Tribe" means the Morongo Band of Mission Indians. - M. The term "Violation" means conduct prohibited by Section IV or Section V of this Ordinance. - N. The term "Violator" means a person who has been found by the Morongo Tribal Court to have committed a Violation.
+- G. "Non-Member" means any person who is not an enrolled member of the Tribe. - H. "Reservation" means all lands within the exterior boundaries of the Morongo Indian Reservation and under the jurisdiction of the Tribe, including but not limited to all Tribal trust land and allotted land within the exterior boundaries of the Morongo Indian Reservation. - "Responsible Tribal Member" means a Tribal Member who invited or enabled to enter the Reservation a Non-Member who committed a Violation at a Common Area. - J. "Suspected Violation" means conduct that may constitute a Violation but that has not yet been determined by the Morongo Tribal Court to have constituted a Violation. - K. "Tribal Member" means a person who is an enrolled member of the Tribe. - L. "Tribe" means the Morongo Band of Mission Indians. - M. "Violation" means conduct determined by the Morongo Tribal Court to constitute a violation of this Ordinance. - N. "Violator" means a person who has been found by the Morongo Tribal Court to have committed a Violation.